 The Basser Global Prize provides $100,000 in unrestricted support of the awardee's innovative BRCA1/2 related research efforts.
-The Awardee will give the Keynote address at the annual Basser Center for BRCA Symposium the following year, at which time they will be awarded the Basser trophy and a personal $10,000 cash prize by the Gray and Potter Families.
+The Awardee will give the Keynote address at the annual Basser Center for BRCA Symposium the following year, at which time they will be awarded the Basser Global Prize Sculpture and a personal $10,000 cash prize.

 The Basser Global Prize Application Process